Abigail Ratchford Shows Off Busty Assets In Colorful Skintight Bikini With Dangerously Low Neckline

 "The original Queen of Curves strikes again.
 You are so freaking gorgeous, Abby," another admirer raved.

 One follower replied to her question.
-In her caption, she wanted to know which image was their favorite.
+In their caption, they wanted to know which image was their favorite.

 "I love all the pics.
 You are so darn sexy.
 But if I have to pick just one, it would have to be number 2," they wrote.

-A fourth Instagrammer wanted Abigail to come clean.
+A fourth Instagram u ser wanted Abigail to come clean.

-“Girl, level with me.
-You’re an angel, right?
-Because there’s no way that one woman can be so beautiful,” they waxed lyrical about her.
+"Girl, level with me.
+You're an angel, right?
+Because there's no way that one woman can be so beautiful," they noted, waxing lyrical about her looks.

-Recently, the influencer shared a pic where she wore some racy lingerie featuring chain details.
+Recently, the influencer shared a pic where she wore racy lingerie featuring chain details.